People injured whilst cycling in Surrey

 The areas used in this comparison are unitary authorities, English counties and individual London boroughs.

-Over the last 5 years aggregated, Surrey has had more cyclist casualties than any other authority
+Over the last 5 years aggregated, Surrey has had more cyclist casualties than any other authority apart from City of Westminster

 ** Zoomable and pannable version of map here.
 On a separate page as it takes a while to load. **

-Three tables on the data table page show a list of authorities and number of cyclist casualties - one all severities, one killed and seriously injured casualties, and one with the worst authroities by year listed.
+Three tables on the data table page show a list of authorities and number of cyclist casualties - one all severities, one killed and seriously injured casualties, and one with the worst authorities by year listed.

 Back to top

 For neighbouring authorities, Kent perhaps shows the most similar trend to GB and Surrey.
-The figures cover cyclist casualties from 2008 to 2023.
+The figures cover cyclist casualties from 2008 to 2024.

 Back to top